VikasVMani/pli/pli.md

     DECLARE salary DECIMAL(9,2) PICTURE '9999999.99';

-instruction:  Declare a structure with static array
+instruction:  Declare a structure with static array in PL/1.

 input: